davirxavier/passwordrepowork/README.md

 # Encrypted Password Repository App
 Encrypted password repository for university work.
 Uses Java 8.
+Code is commented in Portuguese for now, will translate to english later.

 ### Functionality:
 - Saves and views encrypted passwords with a master password.